uoflspeeddev/phineas-docs/gettingstarted/index.rst

 1. Launch the terminal on your personal computer.
 2. Enter the ssh command using the following format: ``ssh username@hostname``.
-   In this particular scenario, the hostname is always phineas.spd.louisville.edu.
+   In this particular scenario, the hostname is always ``phineas.spd.louisville.edu``.
-   For instance, if the user's name is "lk01," they would input ``ssh lk01@phineas.spd.louisville.edu``.
+   For instance, if the user's name is "lk01", they would input ``ssh lk01@phineas.spd.louisville.edu``.

    .. image:: images/login_example.png